A Surgery Formula for the Casson-Seiberg-Witten Invariant of Integral Homology $S^1 \times S^3$: Introduction

 \subsection{Outline}

 Here we outline the contents of this paper.
-Section \ref{Pre} briefly reviews Seiberg-Witten theory, definition of the Casson-Seiberg-Witten invariant $\lambda_{SW}(X)$, and gives a detailed precise exposition of the surgery construction along a torus.
+Section \ref{Pre} briefly reviews Seiberg-Witten theory, definition of the Casson-Seiberg-Witten invariant $\lambda_{SW}(X)$, and gives a detailed exposition of the surgery construction along a torus.
 Section \ref{2} derives the structure of Seiberg-Witten moduli space for manifolds with cylindrical ends with $b^+=0$.
-The main result is Theorem \ref{KUR}, which we believe is essentially known to experts, but we couldn't find results documented in the literature applying to our situation.
+The main result is Theorem \ref{KUR}, which we believe is essentially known to experts, but we couldn't find results documented in the literature applicable to our situation.
 The main issue in our case is that all manifolds of our interests have $b^+=0$ which means that the appearance of reducible locus is inevitable.
 We need to make sure one can choose nice and generic perturbations so that the structure of moduli space and gluing achieve one's expectation.
-Section \ref{Peri} develops the technique of periodic spectral flow, which was originally defined in \cite{MRS} to compute the difference of the index of two Dirac operators over a manifold with periodic end.
+Section \ref{Peri} develops the technique of periodic spectral flow, which was originally defined in \cite{MRS} to compute the difference of indices of two Dirac operators over a manifold with periodic end.
 We extend the notion to manifolds with cylindrical end, and prove a splitting formula in Theorem \ref{sf4.14}.
 Section \ref{Exci} proves the excision principle of elliptic operator over manifolds with periodic ends.
-The main point is to stretch the excision region, and use Taubes' Fredholm criterion \cite[Lemma 4.3]{T1} for operators over end-periodic manifolds to generalize the standard argument.
-The last section incorporates all techniques developed in the previous sections to prove the surgery formula.
+The main point is to stretch the excision region, and use Taubes' Fredholmness criterion \cite[Lemma 4.3]{T1} for operators over end-periodic manifolds to generalize the standard argument.
+Section \ref{SurFor} incorporates all techniques developed in the previous sections to prove the surgery formula.
+Section \ref{app} applies the surgery formula to prove Proposition \ref{lmp}.
 In the end we also include an appendix on the gluing theorem on our set-up of moduli spaces for integral homology $S^1 \times S^3$.